lamalab-org/matextract-book/CONTRIBUTING.md

 ### Style and formatting

 Please use a spell checker and ensure that your text is grammatically correct.
 We use American English spelling.

+In style, we're inspired by [Cormac McCarthy](https://www.nature.com/articles/d41586-019-02918-5):

+- Keep sentences short, active, simply constructed and direct.
+- Try to be minimalist - remove extra words or commas whenever you can.
+- Choose concrete language and examples.

 A tool such as Grammarly can be helpful in this regard.

+- Use bolding for emphasis.
+Use it only for very important things.
+- Use `monospace` for code.
+- Add a callout box ` {.callout-caution}` that highlights computational requirements for your notebook with they are non-trivial

 ### Code formatting